Thousands of creative leaders manage their agencies with Workamajig.

 Think of all the documents you create in the course of managing a project.
 You'll start off with a project scope statement, create a project plan, and develop a work breakdown structure.

 These documents are seldom client-facing.
-Instead, they're crated for internal stakeholders and the project team to help manage the project better.
-You can very well run a project without them, though you'll likely have a hard time reaching your objective.
+Instead, they're created for internal stakeholders and the project team to help manage the project better.
+You can run a project well without them, though you'll likely have difficulty reaching your objective.

 Some examples of process deliverables are: